jsingh050/neuralengineering/README.md

 This repository is a collection of work I did for a neural engineering course during Fall 2023.
 I have only posted this here for reference to the type of neural analysis projects I have done before.
 I appreciate discretion.

+This homework introduces fundamental signal processing and image analysis techniques in MATLAB.
+The assignment begins by generating two sine waveforms: a basic sine wave A = sin(2π15t) and a distorted version B = sin(2π15t)^5.
+These waveforms are stored in a matrix along with their pointwise sum, product, and ratio.
+The resulting operations are visualized through subplots to highlight their differences in amplitude and shape.
+Next, three sine waves are plotted using different x-intervals (π spaced by 0.5, 0.1, and 0.01) to show how sampling resolution affects smoothness in waveform representation.
+Using hold on, the waves are overlaid with unique styles and then labeled appropriately.

+In part (c), an image file (tire.mat) is loaded and visualized using imagesc, which displays intensity values using color mapping.
+A specific 3x2 sub-matrix is extracted and displayed to practice matrix indexing.
+In part (d), square waves are synthesized by thresholding sine waves: values above or below zero are replaced with ±1.
+This is based on Fourier theory, which shows that square waves can be approximated using sine components.
+Three plots compare 20 Hz and 30 Hz sine waves and the derived square wave.

+Finally, part (e) revisits the tire image.
+The mean pixel intensity is computed, and a binary mask is created to highlight pixels above this mean.
+This mask is applied to the image to isolate and visualize regions of high intensity.
+Although the final section contains some syntax issues (like quoting variable names or misusing strings), the intention is to display both the original and masked images side-by-side for comparison, reinforcing the concept of thresholding in image processing.
 Neural Signal Processing - Folder 3
 This repository contains MATLAB code for neural spike detection and analysis based on wideband neural recordings from 16 channels.
 The script performs the following tasks:
  - Loads neural signal data from 0900702VisuallyEvoked.mat.